AnaghaBaby123/Worksheet2_Reasoning/README.md

 Work Sheet 2 Reinforcement Leaning : Chapter 2

-Note:
-Do not use ready-made implementations for the following tasks.
-Implement the tasks yourself from scratch.
 Exercise 1 :
 Reinforcement Learning : Multi-Armed Bandits
 a) Implement the multi-armed bandit problem from chapter 2.3 of [1].
 Make sure that you can